alexch/codelikethis/public/lessons/agile_development/inceptions.md

 * and produces an initial backlog…
 * to kickstart an iterative process

-# On Planning

-> “Plans are useless, but planning is essential”

-.

-> “No plan survives contact with the enemy”

 # Inception Goals

 * define the project’s goals, anti-goals, risks